vavu-bk/GoogleTrendsAutomation/README.md

 ### What is this repository for? ###

-Pulling interest data from Google Trends using the Pytrends API.
+Pulling interest data from Google Trends for select keywords using the pytrends pseudo API.

 ### How do I get set up? ###